 Near the end of the internship, the Career Services Office will request that your supervisor complete an evaluation form about your performance during the summer.
 You are also required to complete an evaluation survey as well as a self-reflection statement describing how your internship fulfilled the educational goals of the program.
 If you do not successfully complete an eligible internship along with your survey and self-evaluation, you will not fulfill your internship requirement necessary for graduation.
-Based on the supervisor's evaluation and your self-reflection statement, Career Services will advise the Masters Committee if you have satisfactorily completed the internship requirement.
-If you do not successfully complete one before you can graduate.
+Based on the supervisor's evaluation and your self-reflection statement, Career Services will advise the master's Committee if you have satisfactorily completed the internship requirement.
+If you do not successfully complete an eligible internship, you will have to complete one before you can graduate.